 As described in Note 4, the Company recognized an impairment loss on property, equipment and vehicles amounting to \$11,889,000.
 The assessment of loss allowance requires significant judgement.
 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 The recoverable amount is determined based on the cash-generating-unit (CGU) to which the asset belongs.
 For each reporting period, management reviews the recoverable amount using discounted cash flows and determine if impairment is required.
 The assessment of the impairment requires significant judgement.
 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-The audit engagement team performed extended procedures, which includes, among others, obtaining an understanding of the management's assessment process, evaluating the reasonableness of the relevant inputs and factors used in calculating the projections, and testing the accuracy of the assessment output.
+The audit engagement team performed extended procedures, which includes, among others, obtaining an understanding of the management's assessment output.